mibur1/psy112/book/2_models/1_Model_selection.md

 So in sum:

-- On average, our predictions deviate from the actual salary by about 417 thousand dollars.
+- On average, our predictions deviate from the actual salary by about 426 thousand dollars.
-- Our model explains only a small portion (~3%) of the variance in salary.
+- Our model explains ~25% of the variance in salary.

 ### Regularization and Dimensionality Reduction

-As mentioned before, regularization and dimensionality reduction are two other measures of dealing with laarge numbers of predictors.
+As mentioned before, regularization and dimensionality reduction are two other measures of dealing with large numbers of predictors.
 Regularization techniques will be introduced in the [next session](2_Regularization), and dimensionality reduction will be introduced in the [Principal Component Analysis](10_PCA) session.